kdave/btrfs-progs/Documentation/trouble-index.rst

 Error: parent transid verify error
 ----------------------------------

-Reason: result of a failed internal consistency check of the filesystem's metadata.
+| Reason: result of a failed internal consistency check of the filesystem's metadata.
-Type: permanent
+| Type: correctable by ``btrfs-scrub`` if a good copy exists on another replica; otherwise, permanent
+|

 .. code-block:: none